wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 Connect the battery to the robot side of the Andersen connector.
 Power on the robot by moving the lever on the top of the 120A main breaker into the ridge on the top of the housing.
 If stuff blinks, you probably did it right.
-From here, you should connect to the RoboRIO and try uploading your code!
+From here, you should connect to the roboRIO and try uploading your code!